Intellectual and Cultural Eras

 Lasted: Almost 2,000 years

 This was when metal first appeared.
-The first metals in use by humans were those that could be smelted at lower temperatures, like tin, copper, and bronze (sometimes, The Copper Age is broken out as immediately preceding The Bronze Age).
+The first metals in use by humans were those that could be smelted at lower temperatures, like tin, copper, and bronze.
 Most of the recorded activity in this era is in Mesopotamia (modern-day Iraq).
+Humans started writing during this era.
+Most of the Biblical Old Testament is dated to this era.

-• The classical period of Ancient Egypt occurred in this era
+• The classical period of Ancient Egypt occurred in this era.

 • Historians often subdivide this into Early, Middle, and Late